When it comes to sharing content, OneNote offers the following alternatives :

 OneNote for W10 is now able to receive much more content than ever, in a convenient way, thanks to the « Send to OneNote » printer.

-It’s an add-in available in the Store, which brings the ability to « print » from any UWP App or win32 Program directly to OneNote for W10 (the same feature existed in OneNote desktop, and was lacking in the « modern » version).
+It’s an add-in available in the Store, which brings the ability to « print » from any UWP App or win32 Program directly to OneNote for W10 (the same feature existed in OneNote desktop, and was lacking in the so called « modern » version).

 Patience : be aware that you need Windows’ Creators Update to install it !